davidhchng/hackcamp2025/README.md

-# AlignU - UBC Club Finder
+# AlignU - Your Hub for Everything UBC Clubs

 <div align="center">
   <h3>Discover your perfect club at UBC.
-Swipe through clubs and find your community.</h3>
+Swipe your way to community.</h3>
   <p>Built with React, TypeScript, and AI-powered recommendations</p>
 </div>